Sitemap Configuration

 Docs

 Contextual documentation that helps the AI understand your application.
-Place markdown files in navieo/docs/:
+Place markdown files in .navieo/docs/ in your repository:

 docs/